voiceflow/runtime-client-js/docs/advanced-usage.md

 });
 ```

-You can also check our [samples](https://github.com/voiceflow/rcjs-examples) for a working implementation of suggestion chips on the browser.
+You can also check our [samples](https://github.com/voiceflow/rcjs-examples/tree/master/suggestion-chips) for a working implementation of suggestion chips on the browser.

 ## Configuration

 The `RuntimeClientFactory` accepts configurations which it will apply to `RuntimeClient` instance it constructs.
 In particular, there is a `dataConfig` option for managing the data returned by `Context.getTrace()` for all `Context`s produced by a `RuntimeClient`.
 To summarize, there are four options currently available:

 1. `tts` - Set to `true` to enable text-to-speech functionality.
-Any returned `SpeakTrace`s corresponding to Speak Steps on Voiceflow will contain an additional`src` property containing an `.mp3` string, which is an audio-file that will speak out the trace text.
-This option does not affect `SpeakTrace`s corresponding to Audio Steps in any way and a `src` property is always generated.
+Any returned `SpeakTrace`s will contain an additional`src` property containing an `.mp3` string, which is an audio-file that will speak out the trace text.
 2. `ssml` - Set to `true` to disable the `Context`'s SSML sanitization and return the full text string with the SSML included.
 This may be useful if you want to use your own TTS system

 The Samples section has some working code demonstrating some of the configuration options.
 Also, see the subsections below for how to access the data exposed by `dataConfig` options.